50 StatesFacts & TriviaPlaces

 What are the official state symbols of Idaho?

 5. The mountain bluebird is the state bird of Idaho, made official in 1931.
+It’s also the official state bird of Nevada and it is so pretty.
 Isn’t the mountain bluebird a great shade of blue?
 Admire it, won’t you.
+Take as long as you need.

 Image by PublicDomainPictures from Pixabay